lixitrixi/felixleitner.com/_projects/gaia.md

 tools: "Discord / Gravit"
 timeframe: "2020-2022"
 ---
-Gaia was a 2 year long political roleplay I was a part of alongside 5 other people.
-Each member played the part of a country on a fictional planet called Gaia, drafting teaties, declaring war, expanding territories, and developing technologies.
+Gaia was a 2 year long political roleplay I was a part of together with 5 other people.
+Each member played the part of a country on a fictional planet called Gaia, drafting treaties, expanding territories, and developing technologies.
 In the late stage of the game, we even travelled to other planets to establish colonies.

 Although I hadn't had much interest in the 4X games (Civilization, Hearts of Iron, etc.) that the game was based on, I found myself very invested.
 I made flags for my country, the "Miferan Federation", and created some landscapes of interplanetary views.
 For my art, I mostly used <a>designer.io=a=Gravit</a>, a free vector graphics app.
 Below is some of the content I created.